Ohio Healthy Programs

 - Do not serve highly-processed meats, regardless of animal type (beef, pork, turkey, chicken, etc.).

-- Incorporating at least 1 family engagement event and apply for OHP designation.
+- Incorporating at least 1 family engagement event and applying for OHP designation.

 Contact OHPFCCP@childrenshungeralliance.org for the current schedule or to get started.

-We invite licensed family childcare providers to participate in the Ohio Healthy Programs.
-Ohio Healthy Programs for the Family Child Care Provider training is Ohio Approved.
+We invite licensed family childcare providers to participate in Ohio Healthy Programs.
+Ohio Healthy Programs for the Family Child Care Provider and Child Care Center training is Ohio and Step Up To Quality approved.
 Upon completion of the program, participants are eligible to apply for the Ohio Healthy Program (OHP) designation.
+The designation expires every 2 years.
+Re-designation assistance is also available through the Registered Dietitians at Children’s Hunger Alliance.
+Providers who complete the program and receive designation or re-designation will receive $50 gift cards and resources for the program.
 Enrollment is now open.
 Contact our Nutrition and Physical Education team at OHPFCCP@childrenshungeralliance.org for more information.